(IE; Bacterial Endocarditis; Fungal Endocarditis)

 The germs may be part of the normal environment in your mouth or on your skin.
-A cut in the mouth or skin will allow the germs to enter the blood.
+However, a cut in the mouth or skin will allow the germs to enter the blood.
 When the germs reach the heart, they stick to a surface.
 There, they can grow and damage nearby tissue.
 Certain conditions can make it easier for germs to stick in the heart:

-Chances of IE are higher with:
+The risk of IE is higher with:

 Symptoms range from mild to serious.
 Factors that can influence symptoms include:

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 The doctor will listen to your heart for a murmur.
 Testing will include:

 The first goal of treatment is to stop the infection.
 This will decrease the chance of lasting problems.
 Further treatment may be needed if the infection caused damage to the heart.

 Antibiotics will help to fight the infection.
 The type will depend on what exact germ is causing the infection.

 It may first be given through an IV at the hospital.
 The medicine may them be continued as pills at home.
 Treatment may last for up to 6 weeks.

 IE is not common.
 Some people may have a higher risk.
 If you have a risk of IE the following may help decrease chance of an infection:

 American Heart Association